What is the Human Papillomavirus (HPV) vaccine?

 Who should get the vaccine and when?

 The U.S. FDA has approved the use of HPV vaccine for males and females, from age 9 up to age 45.
 However, it is recommended that boys and girls aged 11 or 12 are given the HPV vaccination.
 The response to the vaccination is better at younger ages, but the main priority is to give the vaccination before a person encounters HPV at any stage of their life.
-HPV infections can be spread by any skin-to-skin or sexual contact.

 The Centers for Disease Control and Prevention (CDC) now recommends the following vaccination schedule: